 TopCo LP is a limited partner of HIP Equity IV, L.P. ("HIP Equity IV"), which is the general partner of Helios Fund IV.
 HFP is committed to contribute no more than 50.0% of either \$15,000 or 2.0% of total commitments to TopCo LP in respect of Management Team Commitments for Helios Fund IV and future Helios Funds ("Management Team Commitment") in exchange for pro rata limited partnership interest not subject to management fees and carried interest.
 Contributions in excess of this limit require consultation in good faith with the company and with Fairfax.
 This commitment is funded from capital contributed via HFP's TopCo LP Class A Limited Partnership Interest.
 In 2022, HFP's total commitments to TopCo LP in respect of Management Team Commitments for Helios Fund IV decreased from 50% to 25% following the final close of Helios Fund IV.
-At March 31, 2023, HFP's net capital contribution to TopCo LP in respect of Management Team Commitments represents an indirect equity interest of 2% in Helios Fund IV (December 31, 2022 - 2%).
+At June 30, 2023, HFP's net capital contribution to TopCo LP in respect of Management Team Commitments represents an indirect equity interest of 2% in Helios Fund IV (December 31, 2022 - 2%).

-In 2023, the company received total distributions of \$363 representing Carried Interest from TopCo LP and made total capital contributions of \$211 to Helios Fund IV through HIP Equity IV related to the Management Team Commitment.
-At March 31, 2023, the company's remaining capital commitment to TopCo LP with respect to the Management Team Commitment was \$3,566.
+In the first six months of 2023, the company received total distributions of \$363 representing Carried Interest from TopCo LP.
+In the first six months of 2023, the company received capital calls of \$1,295 from TopCo for its share of HIP Equity IV Management Team Commitment in Helios Fund IV. \$211 of the capital calls were funded in the first quarter of 2023 and the remaining \$1,084 were accrued as payable to related parties and subsequently funded in July 2023.
+At June 30, 2023, the company's remaining capital commitment to TopCo LP with respect to the Management Team Commitment was \$2,483.